-Unfortunately, there seems to be no single authoritative statement about the maximum number of KVM virtual machines that can run on a host computer.
+I need to determine the maximum number of KVM virtual machines that can run on an average laptop computer.
+Unfortunately, I cannot find authoritative information about the maximum number of KVM virtual machines that can run on a host computer.
 Most information I could find about KVM limits does not publish absolute limits but, instead, recommends best practices.

-In this post, I will synthesize the information available from many different sources into a single recommendation for the maximum number of KVM-based nodes that can run in an open-source network simulator running on a single host computer.
+In this post, I will synthesize the information available from multiple sources into a single recommendation for the maximum number of KVM-based nodes that can run in an open-source network simulator running on a single host computer.

 Number of virtual cores per VM